 Wildlife corridors connecting two fully fenced but neighbouring areas of bushland can be achieved by alternative solutions, such as fauna gates.
-Following consultation with the Department of Biodiversity, Conservation and Attractions (DBCA), 'Wallaby gates' have been installed connecting Precinct 2A to neighbouring Acourt Road Reserve.
-Whilst monitoring is ongoing, it appears that these gates have been successful in allowing for the population of Western Brush Wallabies in Precinct 2A to also utilise habitat Acourt Road Reserve, which did not previously have a wallaby population.
-If ongoing monitoring confirms that wallaby gates are a suitable permanent solution to macropod movements, JAH will incorporate into other fencing (e.g. between Precinct 1A and Ken Hurst Park).
+Following consultation with the Department of Biodiversity, Conservation and Attractions (DBCA), 'Wallaby gates' were installed connecting Precinct 2A to neighbouring Acourt Road Reserve.
+Subsequent monitoring proved they were effective in providing a wildlife corridor for macropods, and gates have subsequently been installed on the northern boundary adjoining Ken Hurst Park.